RolandHughes/ls-cs/README.md

 https://www.copperspice.com/documentation-copperspice.html

+You could also run Doxygen against the source to generate local documentation.

 You can download from that site for off-line use.
 At some point we will gen our own documentation.
-Once signigicant changes happen, like changing of string classes, that will be a necessity.
+Once significant changes happen, like changing of string classes, that will be a necessity.

 ### License